cclarke/sicp-notes/chapter_1/chapter_1.md

 #### 1.2.4 Exponentiation (57-62)

-* A couple implementations of an exponentiation procedure, and their varying orders of growth for both space and number of steps, are discussed (57-59)
+* A couple implementations of an exponentiation process, and their varying orders of growth for both space and number of steps, are discussed (57-59)

 ##### Exercises (59-62)